Be a critical thinker, a skeptic.

 Skepticism is essential if you want to avoid being taken in by a scam or a useless fad.
 Healthy skepticism draws on your ability to think critically to dispel worries in response to false alarms.

-I often get asked about health information that is circulating in emails on the internet.
+I often get asked about health information that is circulating in emails or on the internet.
 Some examples include:

 Use some healthy skepticism if you receive one of these alarming emails, even if it comes from someone you know or what seems to be a credible source.